jonlpersson/ed-latimore/site/_posts/2020-09-07-what-its-like-training-for-a-pro-fight.md

 These exercises not only conditions your body to withstand the energy demands of the sport, but the muscle density and endurance built from doing them allows you to better absorb damage.

-[A boxer must also be conditioned](/boxing-benefits/) to execute specific boxing moves at both a high intensity and for a long duration.
+A boxer must also be conditioned to execute specific boxing moves at both a high intensity and for a long duration.
 To train this, a fighter will spend countless rounds doing various types of bag work.
+Great conditioning is just one of many benefits of boxing—read more benefits [here](/boxing-benefits/).

 ### Punching speed vs punching power